-My first thought was people with mobility issues who cannot afford the full upfront cost of an e-bike.
+My first thought was for people with mobility issues who cannot afford the full upfront cost of an e-bike.
 I recognize that not everyone can pedal up massive hills on a non-motorized bicycle, and not everyone can afford an e-bike.
 The average e-bike costs around \$2000.
 You can get something entry level at around \$1000.
 There are second-hand options, but then you get into the problem of maintenance (keeping your bike from breaking down) and security (preventing your bike from being stolen).

 The United Way has partnered with the city of Halifax and Bird to provide a 50 per cent discount.
 The discount is offered to "low-income residents, veterans, seniors, newcomers and non-profit employees" and anyone who lives in a "flex-fare zone."
 Funny enough, I live in one of these zones and can apply for the discount.
+Yet if I apply for the discount, my daily commute would still cost roughly \$10 per day.
+That's \$50 per week, or \$200 per month.

 One benefit these services have is flexibility.
 You can pick up a bike whenever you want, go wherever you want (if there's parking), and you're not beholden to bus routes and schedules.
 It's not as expensive as an Uber or a taxi, and you can enjoy the fresh air and the joy of biking.
 If your bike isn't making a strange noise and you can ignore the sound of the motor, of course.
+It's also one less car on the road.

-For me, the discount still wouldn't be worth it.
-My commute would have cost \$11.17 instead of \$22.34, and my entire setup would cost the equivalent of 28 commutes instead of 14.
-I also love bikes, especially the aesthetics, reliability, and simplicity of 80's road bikes and 90's mountain bikes.
+For me personally, Bird is simply not worth it.
+Over the long term my bike is far less expensive.
+I also simply love bikes.
+Especially the aesthetics, reliability, and simplicity of 80's road bikes and 90's mountain bikes.
 I don't love e-bikes.
 They're more expensive to buy, more expensive to maintain, and more complicated to fix.
+But that's just me.
+I know loads of people who prefer the riding experience of e-bikes, especially in a hilly city like Halifax.